The Chi-Lites: 1999–present

 In 2003, the Chi-Lites 1970 hit "Are You My Woman?
 (Tell Me So)" was sampled by Beyonce in her song "Crazy in Love," and their 1974 song "That's How Long" was used as the backdrop for one of the tracks on Jay-Z's Black Album.
 In March 2004, the group reunited with former lead Eugene Record for a PBS Soul Music special.
 Record died in July 2005 following a long battle with cancer.
 Marshall Thompson and Squirrel Lester, along with more recent addition Frank Reed and the group's first female member, wife Tara Thompson, continued as the Chi-Lites, recording and touring over the last two decades with other soul groups such as the Stylistics and Ray, Goodman & Brown.
 In 2005 the group released the single "Mother Love".
 Lester died in January 2010, leaving Thompson the sole remaining founding member of the group.
 Lester was replaced by Fred Simon (formerly of the Lost Generation).
 In February 2014, Reed died after an illness.
+In 2018, Warren Tipton, the father of rapper Freddie Gibbs, joined the group.

 As of 2020, Thompson is continuing the Chi-Lites' legacy as the last surviving member.
 On June 17, 2020, Hollywood Walk of Fame announced their Class of 2021 to receive stars on Hollywood Boulevard, and the Chi-Lites were named as one of the honorees.

 Honors

 The group was inducted into the Rhythm and Blues Foundation in 2000 and Record appeared with the group on stage to perform and accept the award.

 The group was inducted into the Vocal Group Hall of Fame in 2005, and were honored with an induction into the R&B Music Hall of Fame on August 17, 2013, at the Waetejen Auditorium in Cleveland.

-On September 30, 2021, the Chi-Lites received the 2,702 star on the Hollywood Walk of Fame by Hollywood Chamber of Commerce and the City of Los Angeles.
-The Award presenters were Sirius XM radio personality Jeff Foxx from New York and Jimmy Walker best known for his role as J.J.
-On Good Times.
-Joining Marshall Thompson was the current group of wife Tara Thompson, Fred Simon, Warren Tipton and Mack Miller.
+On September 30, 2021, the Chi-Lites received the 2,702 star on the Hollywood Walk of Fame.
+The award presenters were Sirius XM radio personality Jeff Foxx from New York and Jimmy Walker, best known for his role as J.J. on Good Times.
+Joining Marshall Thompson was the current group his wife Tara Thompson, Fred Simon, Warren Tipton and Mack Miller.
 Former original Chi-Lites, now deceased, Eugene Record, Robert Squirrel Lester, and Creadel Red Jones will also be remembered.

+On April 26, 2024, The Chi-Lites along with Dionne Warwick were inducted into the Atlantic City Walk of Fame at Brighton Park.
+Presenters Wil Hart (original member of The Delfonics), Leroy Burgess, Stuart Bascombe and Russell Patterson (original members of Black Ivory), Cliff Perkins (original member of Soul Generation) and Marvin Brown (original member of The Unifics) inducted The Chi-Lites as the 6th honorees into the Atlantic City Walk of Fame.